 Prospective medical school students are also advised to look for schools where they are provided with some free time to review the lecture, as opposed to schools where students spend their whole day in class and the remaining day in completing assignments.
 A flexible schedule provides students with more personal time which eventually contributes to mental wellbeing and academic success.

 When you are short-listing medical schools you are aiming to apply to, the teaching style that is implemented at the particular school is the most important criterion that you should consider.
-Keep these teaching styles in mind and find the best medical school St. Kitts that perfectly suits your academic preferences and learning style.
+Keep these teaching styles in mind and find the best Caribbean medical school that perfectly suits your academic preferences and learning style.